Drascombe

 The Caboteur and Drifter 22 have been designed and built recently following the design principles developed by John Watkinson.

 John Watkinson died in 1997 and the trademark is now owned by his surviving family.
-Current builders include Churchouse Boats Limited.
+The only licensed builder of the Drascombe range is Drascombe Boats.

-Past licensees include McNulty; John Elliott and Douglas Elliott Boatbuilders (licensed to build in wood); and Kelly and Hall, which built the original production Luggers in wood.
+Past licensees include Churchouse Boats (now Drascombe Boats Ltd), McNulty; John Elliott and Douglas Elliott Boatbuilders (licensed to build in wood); and Kelly and Hall, which built the original production Luggers in wood.